-2.3.1 Appendix A: Budget overview
+2.2.1 Budget

-You need to prepare a budget overview following the guidelines in Chapter 3 and 7.
-The budget overview must be typed into an Excel template available for download from the application form in e-grant and attached to the electronic form in PDF format as Appendix A. See further details in the help text in the Excel file.
+You need to prepare a budget following the guidelines in Chapter 3 and 7.
+The budget must be typed into an Excel template available for download from the application form in e-grant.
+See further details in the guide in the Excel file.
 The filename cannot exceed 45 characters.